bcit-ltc/infrastructure-documentation/docs/dev-workflow/pipeline-details.md

 ##### `.add-rancher-project-annotations` job

+!!! warning ""
+This is in the process of being phased out.

 Set namespace annotations to place workload in the correct Rancher project.

 * Add Rancher ProjectID's based on DEPLOY_PKG_GROUP